Cult films are known for their dedicated and passionate fanbase. Some of these movies, in turn, come from a cult literary work.

 Nicholas Pileggi, 1985

 One Flew Over the Cuckoo's Nest.
-The 1975 movie compared to the 1962 book
+Poster of the 1975 movie and cover of the 1962 book

 VS3